Ana Orbeliani: Early life and marriage

-Ana was born into the Orbeliani, one of the leading princely houses (tavadi) of the Kingdom of Kartli and Kakheti (eastern Georgia).
-Her father was Prince Mamuka Orbeliani, a sisterly nephew of Heraclius II, king of Kartli and Kakheti.
-Her mother came of the house of Kvenipneveli, hereditary Dukes of the Ksani.
+Ana was born into the House of Orbeliani, one of the leading princely houses (tavadi) of the Kingdom of Kartli-Kakheti (eastern Georgia).
+Her father was Prince Mamuka (Makarius) Jambakurian Orbeliani, a sisterly nephew of Heraclius II, king of Kartli and Kakheti.
+Her mother Princess Mariam (Maria), came of the house of Kvenipneveli, hereditary Dukes of the Ksani.
 After her father's death in 1770 Ana and her brothers were reared at the court of Heraclius in Tbilisi.
 Around 1781, Ana was married off to the Imeretian prince David, who had found shelter in Tbilisi after being part of a plot against his cousin, Solomon I of Imereti.
 Later, David returned to Imereti, bringing his wife with him.
 He seized the throne of Imereti in a power struggle in 1784, but was eventually toppled down by Solomon II, Heraclius II's grandson.
 David went in exile, giving Solomon his wife Ana and his heir Constantine as hostages.